What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

 Brač is closer (50 min by ferry) and has Zlatni Rat — a horn-shaped beach that shifts direction with the current.
 Very photogenic.
 Very crowded.
 Go early or late.

-May to June or September to October.
-July and August are 35°C+, the palace is packed with cruise ship passengers (Split port handles the big ships now that Dubrovnik has capacity limits), and restaurant prices peak.
+May to June, or September to October.
+July and August run 35°C+, the palace fills with cruise ship passengers (Split port handles the big ships now that Dubrovnik has capacity limits), and restaurant prices peak.

-September is my favorite.
+September is the one to circle.
 The sea is at its warmest (24-25°C).
 The crowds thin after Labor Day.
 The light turns golden.
 And the figs are ripe — fresh figs from the market, split open and eaten with goat cheese, with a glass of plavac mali wine.
 That's Split at its best.

-Croatia adopted the euro in January 2023, so no more kuna confusion.
+Croatia adopted the euro in January 2023, so there's no more kuna confusion.
 Prices at local konobas (taverns) haven't changed much — a seafood dinner for two with wine still costs €30-40.
-Compare that to Dubrovnik, where the same meal is €50-70.
+Compare that to Dubrovnik, where the same meal runs €50-70.

 Don't rush through.
 Split isn't a monument to be visited — it's a city to be inhabited.
 The palace isn't behind a rope.
-It's not a ruin.
+It isn't a ruin.
 People live in it, work in it, argue in it, hang laundry from it.
-The Emperor Diocletian retired here because he preferred growing cabbages in Dalmatia to ruling Rome.
+Emperor Diocletian retired here because he preferred growing cabbages in Dalmatia to ruling Rome.

 Then go get a €6 plate of grilled sardines at Fife.
 Because Rome fell, but the sardines are still here.